 Merkel cell carcinoma originates in cells at the bottom of the epidermis, known as the Merkel cells.
 The epidermis is the outer layer of the skin.
 Merkel cells are connected to nerve endings that give us our sense of touch.

 Merkel cell carcinoma occurs when something goes wrong within these cells and causes them to grow uncontrollably.
 Researchers haven’t yet pinpointed the exact cause.
-Scientists have recently found that a virus known as the Merkel cell polyomavirus might play a role.

 Other known risk factors include: